2022 West Bengal local elections

 Municipal elections was held in West Bengal on 27 February 2022 to elect members of all 108 municipalities in the state.
 The election to four remaining wards were held in 26 June.

 The Trinamool Congress had won overwhelming majority of 103 municipalities out of 108.
 The CPI(M) had won 1 municipal body.
-The BJP which was the last largest opposition party in 2021 West Bengal Legislative Assembly election failed to win a single municipality.
+The BJP which was the largest opposition party in 2021 West Bengal Legislative Assembly election failed to win a single municipality but came second.